siduction/sidu-manual/data/en/0520-lamp-start_en.md

 Would you like to continue?
 [Y/n] y
 ~~~

-As before, the metapackage brings in a whole bunch of dependencies in addition.
+As before, the metapackage additionally brings in a whole bunch of dependencies.
-To check if php is running correctly after installation, the file *info.php* in */var/www/html* is created with the phpinfo() function in the way it is given here:
+To check if *php* is running correctly after installation, create the file *info.php* in */var/www/html* using the phpinfo() function this way:

 ~~~
 mcedit /var/www/html/info.php
 ~~~

-Insert the following text
+Insert the following text:

 ~~~
 <?php